Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: Results

-This definition can be used for finite populations as well, and is closely related to the \textit{lead} of the fitness distribution considered in the traveling wave approach to asexual adaptation \cite{DF2007,PSK2010,Fisher2013}.
-Since the population size is infinite, the (marginal) frequency of genomes with $\ell_i(t)+M$ mutations at the $i$th locus at generation $t+1$, where $M$ was defined in \eqref{Eq:def_M}, is nonzero, though it can be extremely small.
-Thus, by recombination, a nonzero fraction of individuals will have $ 2M +\ell_1(t)+\ell_2(t)$ mutations in total.
-Combined with the initial condition $\ell_1(0) = \ell_2(0)=0$, the detectable largest fitness at generation $t$ is then $M(s_1+s_2)t$ for all $t \ge 0$.
-Now assume that the speed $v(r,N=\infty)$ for $0<r<1$ is strictly smaller than $M (s_1+s_2)$.
-Then, with time $t$, the ratio of the detectable largest fitness to the mean fitness increases as $\exp(( M (s_1+s_2) -v) t)$.
-Thus, at some point, $f_t(M t,M t)$ jumps abruptly up to a significant number in a single generation, which eventually leads to an abrupt increase of $\bar w_t$ up to the order of $\exp( M( s_1 + s_2) t)$.
-Hence, in the long run, the speed becomes $M(s_1 + s_2) $ for any $r>0$.
+Now assume that the speed $v_s(r,N=\infty)$ for $0<r<1$ is strictly smaller than $M (s_1+s_2)$.
+Then, with time $t$, the ratio of the detectable largest fitness to the mean fitness increases as $\exp(( M (s_1+s_2) -v_s) t)$.
+Thus, at some $t$, the relative fitness of the genotypes with $M t$ mutations at each locus to the mean fitness becomes extremely large, which eventually results in an abrupt increase of frequency of these genotypes in one generation.
+Accordingly, $\bar w_t$ becomes of the order of $\exp( M( s_1 + s_2) t)$, and in the long run the speed becomes $M(s_1 + s_2) $ for any $r>0$.

 In the above discussion, we argued that the speed does not depend on $r$ once $r$ is nonzero.
 On the other hand, if $r$ is very small, the whole population behaves almost like an asexual population for quite some time.
 Hence, the abrupt jump of fitness mentioned above should be observable.
 To see this phenomenon, we studied the deterministic evolution numerically, using the mutation scheme of \eqref{Eq:mut} with $U=0.1$ and $s_1=s_2=0.02$.
 In Fig. \ref{Fig:rs}, we show how the mean fitness behaves with time for $r=0$, $r=10^{-9}$, and $r=1$.
 Even for the minute recombination rate of $r=10^{-9}$, the mean fitness closely follows the $r=1$ curve, however with some oscillations.
-To eludicate the origin of this behavior we need to consider how the frequency distribution changes with time.
+To elucidate the origin of this behavior we need to consider how the frequency distribution changes with time.